lubeda/EsphoMaTrix/README.md

 Gifs are limited to 16 frames to limit the flash space.
 The first icon in your list is the fallback in case of an error.

-All other solutions provide ready made icons, especialy lametric has a big database of [icons](https://developer.lametric.com/icons) or the [awtrix.blueforcer.de](https://awtrix.blueforcer.de/icons.html).
+All other solutions provide ready made icons, especialy lametric has a big database of [icons](https://developer.lametric.com/icons).
 Please check the copyright of the icons you use.
 The amount of icons is limited to 64 in the code and also by the flashspace and the RAM of your board.

 The id of the icons is used later to configure the screens to display.
 So you should name them clever.

 **file (Exlusive, filename):** a local filename

 **url (Exclusive, url):** a url to download an icon

-**awtrixid (Exclusive, number):** the number of the icon from the [Awtrix icon database](https://awtrix.blueforcer.de/icons.html)

 ### preview helper